 It's Never Too Early to Plan Ahead

 We encourage you to keep student loan debt borrowing to a minimum by only borrowing what you need, and when possible, making optional loan payments during your education at the College.
 Federal and private loans can be repaid in full, prior to repayment, without penalty.
-Students can even ask SFS to return loan funds instead of requesting a refund or rolling over a credit balance toward future tuition charges.
+Students can even ask Financial Aid Administration to return loan funds instead of requesting a refund or rolling over a credit balance toward future tuition charges.

 Our office also strongly recommends that students learn personal financial management skills to better manage student loan repayment.

 Our emphasis on responsible borrowing reflects the College's excellent standing on the Official Cohort Default Rates for Schools, as reported by the U.S. Department of Education.
-As of FY2009, we are pleased to report that the College default rate is significantly lower than current national and state averages, allowing students the privilege to receive single and non-delayed disbursements on loans earlier than most institutions, and permitting funds to be used toward eligible study abroad programs, as defined in Section 428G(e) of the Higher Education Act.
+As of FY2011, we are pleased to report that the College default rate (4.0%) is significantly lower than current national and state averages, allowing students the privilege to receive single and non-delayed disbursements on loans earlier than most institutions, and permitting funds to be used toward eligible study abroad programs, as defined in Section 428G(e) of the Higher Education Act.